South Dakota provides millions of dollars in technology grants to nursing homes - ExBulletin

 In the case of Avel eCare, subscribers install their own Internet connection and are provided with a mobile diagnostic cart with a video screen before paying a pre-arranged subscription fee for the service, which Avel's Senior Care Department said Medical Director Dr. Victoria Walker.

 Walker said the subscription allows long-term care facilities to receive diagnosis and treatment plans from Abel's on-call doctors, nurses and pharmacists at any time.
-The video link also provides Avel practitioners with a patient's current medical record of hospital visits and long-term care facilities.
+This video link also provides Avel practitioners with the patient's current medical records from hospital visits and within the long-term care facility.

 Walker was recently working as Arvel's on-call doctor when a man in his 60s had suffered a stroke and was admitted to a nursing home where he was being fed through a tube.
 He was vomiting, in severe discomfort, and potentially in danger.
 The resident didn't want to go to the hospital, so Walker was able to use Abel's video link to diagnose him as severely dehydrated and in need of fluids, which stabilized him by giving him intravenous fluids and put him back on the feeding tube. can now be used.